Visper22/Sleep-Disorders-Datasets/README.md

 ### Notes
-- EEG was recorded using Ag/AgCl electrodes, as per the International 10–20 System of Electrode Placement
+- EEG was recorded using Ag/AgCl electrodes, as per the International 10–20 System of Electrode Placement.
-- Mention of filtering of the EEG by the equipment but no mention about EMG and ECG
+- Mention of filtering of the EEG by the equipment but no mention about EMG and ECG.